Cross-Referencing

 The %seealso Directive

-The %seealso directive adds a “See Also” section to a reference page.
+The most common cross-referencing need is connecting items that serve complementary roles: an encoder and a decoder, a reader and a writer, or a class and its factory function.
+The %seealso directive handles this by adding a “See Also” section at the bottom of a reference page.
 Place it anywhere in a docstring with a comma-separated list of related names:

 def encode(data: bytes, encoding: str = "utf-8") -> str: